antarctica/packer-vm-templates/README.md

 ### Issue tracking

-Issues, bugs, improvements, questions, suggestions and other tasks related to this package are managed through the BAS Web & Applications Team Jira project ([BASWEB](https://jira.ceh.ac.uk/browse/BASWEB)).
+Issues, bugs, improvements, questions, suggestions and other tasks related to this project are managed through our [Jira project](https://jira.ceh.ac.uk/browse/BASWEB) using the *Project - Packer* component [2].

+[1] Please use the contact information in the *Feedback* section, rather than direct contact.

+[2] Please use the contact information in the *Feedback* section to request new accounts [BAS/NERC Staff only].

+### License

+Copyright 2015 NERC BAS.
+Licensed under the Apache License for compatibility with Bento, see `LICENSE.md` for details.